essaji/apollo-newrelic-extension-plus/README.md

 # Apollo New Relic Extension Plus
 Creates newrelic transaction for graphql queries.

 This is a forked repository of `apollo-newrelic-extension`.
-We decided to created this plus package because the previous package uses `operationName` as the `transactionName` which is an optional attribute in a graphql request and can be `null` at times.
+We decided to create this plus package as the previous package uses `operationName` as the `transactionName` which is an optional attribute in a graphql request and can be `null` at times.